Castleford Tigers prides itself on being a family club, which is inclusive, uncompromising and passionate.

 - Breaches of this Code of Conduct may result in penalties up to and including a fine, loss of team match points and suspension.

-To help maintain a high quality, family friendly experience at The Wish Communications Stadium, the Club have provided supporters with a Matchday Response Team.
+To help maintain a high quality, family friendly experience at The Mend-A-Hose Jungle, the Club have provided supporters with a Matchday Response Team.

 They are specially trained to deal with all scenarios and can be called upon by our regular stewards to deal with crowd misbehaviour.